fjctp/SensorClient/README.md

 # SensorClient

-Read sensor data from android device using websocket.
-Depends on SensorServer.
+Connect to [SensorServer](https://github.com/umer0586/SensorServer) using websocket, read and plot sensor data in real-time.